-The Board held five regular and five special meetings during 2004.
-Each of the above directors attended at least 75% of the meetings held during 2004 by the Board and the committees of which he was a member.
+The Board held five regular and five special meetings during 2005.
+Each of the above directors attended at least 75% of the meetings held during 2005 by the Board and the committees of which he was a member, except that Mr. Schuman, who was first appointed to all committees of the Board in March 2005, was unable to attend one regular and one special Board meeting and one of the two meetings held, after his appointment, by the compensation committee and the nominating and corporate governance committee.
 The non-management directors are required to meet in executive sessions periodically, but no less than once a year.
 The non-management directors have designated Mr. Jack Africk to serve as Lead Director for purposes of presiding at the executive sessions.
 The independent directors should meet in executive session at least once a year.
 Our policies for non-management and independent director executive sessions were adopted with our Corporate Governance Guidelines in 2004.
 The Company does not have a formal policy of attendance for directors at our Annual Meeting of Shareholders.
-All of our directors attended the Annual Meeting of Shareholders in 2004.
+All of our directors attended the Annual Meeting of Shareholders in 2005.